JDMR3/Data115/README.md

 ![image](https://user-images.githubusercontent.com/91152880/144703315-766af838-15f6-442f-a192-7904ab8a55bb.png)
 -----------------
 Box and Whisker chart of every team, quite a few outliers (red stars).
-Atlanta, Brooklyn, Wash and Milwakee all had higher than avearge TS and they made the playoffs.
+Atlanta, Brooklyn, Wash and Milwakee all had higher than average TS and they made the playoffs.
 Golden state also had a high True Shooting percentage however they did not make the playoffs.
 Some teams have really efficient people playing for them, while others not so much, causes an imbalance but the higher win rate teams have a good balance.
 The Outliers could be caused by the amount of minutes played or shots that are taken as not everyone can have the ball,

-Josh Hall of The Oklahoma City Thunder had the lowest true shooting % with 0.363 played exaclty 20 games, and OKC had the second worst record in the Western Conference at 0.306.
+Josh Hall of The Oklahoma City Thunder had the lowest true shooting % with 0.363 played exactly 20 games, and OKC had the second worst record in the Western Conference at 0.306.

 Highest True Shooting% value was DeAndre Jordan of The Brooklyn Nets, with 0.736, and the Brooklyn Nets were second in the Eastern Conference.